Edit Blog Post

 Camilo was delightful.
 In no time, we felt we were spending time with a fun friend who happened to be extremely proud of his City, and extremely well informed about the sights we were seeing.
 There was only the two of us in the tour with him, so it was very laid back.

-us with a bottle of water, and instructed us in the use of the Polaroid cameras we were issued.
+us with a bottle of water, and instructed us in the use of the Polaroid cameras.
 Eight photos were provided, with the option of buying more if we so wished.
 Then we were off to the closest Metro station to start our adventure.

 To reach San Miguel we had to ride two different Metro lines, and I had my first experience of what is like to get on a very crowded train.